SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker-soldering.md

    <img src="..\assets\img\soldering\depact-soldering-guide\2.webp" loading="lazy" class="big-size-image"/>

 3. **Insulate the IMU**
-   - Cover the backs of the IMU with Kapton tape to prevent shorts.
+   - Cover the back of the IMU module with Kapton tape to prevent shorts.
    <img src="..\assets\img\soldering\depact-soldering-guide\3.webp" loading="lazy" class="big-size-image"/>

 4. **Solder Headers to the IMU**
    - Solder a row of breakaway headers to one side of the IMU.
    <img src="..\assets\img\soldering\depact-soldering-guide\4.webp" loading="lazy" class="big-size-image"/>
-   - Solder the headers on the other side at a slight angle to ensure contact with the IMU pads.
+   - Solder the headers on the other side at a slight angle so they make solid contact with the IMU pads.
    <img src="..\assets\img\soldering\depact-soldering-guide\5.webp" loading="lazy" class="big-size-image"/>

 5. **Trim and Inspect Header Pins**